Skip to main content

 The Silk Road had multiple branches connecting India to Central Asia and China.
 India exported spices, pepper, precious stones, cotton textiles, and Buddhist ideas/artifacts, while importing silk, horses, jade, and Central Asian goods through passes like the Karakoram and Khyber.

-A Narasimhavarman I (Mamalla) Correct
+A Dharmapala Correct

 Explanation